drhsqlite/pikchr/doc/diamondobj.md

 line from last.w to last.n to last.e to last.s close
 ~~~~

-There’s a fourth, more subtle advantage to having this primtive built
+There’s a fourth, more subtle advantage to having this primitive built
 into the language: the location of the ordinal points is now
 well-defined: